Dani9814/Arduino-serial-custom-protocol/README.md

 Number of bytes transmited : 7 bytes.

 Notes:

 LSB:Less significant byte.

 MSB: Medium signficant byte.

 Checksum: It is the LSB of linear and angular velocity sum.
-LSB(Linear velocity + Angular velocity)
+LSB(Linear velocity + Angular velocity).